WhoDis-MaName/Capstone-Team14/README.md

 - origin/josh/test:  mostly ASP/clingo related things I have been working on.
 Currently working on integrating some tests and bug fixes
 - orign/andra-test2: Generate samples for more specific testing for JSON files
-- andra-testing(deleted):  create web scraping script
+- origin/andra-testing(deleted):  create web scraping script
-- frank_sand: Mainly JSON file development and DJango environment setup.
+- origin/frank_sand: Mainly JSON file development and DJango environment setup.
 Some ASP play files for figuring stuff out
 - oring/dev: When we are working together (in person) or want to make sure we don't break main
 - main: Main branch where working iteration is found and includes front-end development